-Wire the removable SA Bus terminal block plugs on the controller and other SA Bus devices in a daisy-chain configuration using 4-wire twisted, shielded cable as shown in Figure 5.
-See Table 4 for more information.
+Wire the removable SA Bus terminal block plugs on the controller, and other SA bus devices in a daisy-chain configuration using 4-wire twisted, shielded cable as shown in Figure 5.
+For more information about the SA Bus terminal function, requirements, and ratings, see Input and Output wiring guidelines.